bobul/full-stack-auth/README.md

 The server will reload if you make edits.\
 You will also see any lint errors in the console.

-# Getting Started with Create React App
+# Client Side.
+Getting Started with my view.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).